Leandro-Kogan/python_script/README.md

-This script show a way in wich we can use inheritance in python, inheritance is a way in wich we can pass th characteristics of a class (parent class) to a new class
+This script show a way in wich we can use inheritance in python, inheritance is a way in wich we can pass th characteristics of a class (parent class) to a new class.
+Sorry in advance the script is in spanish :), but the code is understandable...